v-sec0/ccna-mdnotes/L2/VLANs.md

 In order for VLANs to communicate with each other 1 of 3 scenarios are needed:
 1. A router has several links connected to the switch (or switches) with dedicated links for each VLAN (and subnet).
 	- With this option, the switch can set each link to **access mode.**
-1. A router has one physical link with several sub-interfaces for each VLAN (and subnet).
+2. A router has one physical link with several sub-interfaces for each VLAN (and subnet).
 	- With this option, the switch must set the interface connected to the router as a **trunk.**
 	- `encapsulation dot1Q <vlan>` needs to be set for all sub-interfaces.
 	- `ip routing` also needs to be enabled.
-1. A L3 Switch is configured with a **Switched Virtual Interface**
+3. A L3 Switch is configured with a **Switched Virtual Interface**
 	- `vlan <vlan_id` is used to create the VLAN
 	- `ip addr <ip> <mask>` is used to create IP information for that specific VLAN interface.
+For inter-VLAN routing,